 You can also reduce ammonia levels by cycling your aquarium before you add any fish.
 Keeping the tank clean, avoiding overfeeding, and investing in a good filter that will perform chemical, mechanical, and biological filtration can also help.
 A water conditioner can also be added as a temporary fix.

-Swim Bladder Disease
+5. Swim Bladder Disease

 Swim bladder disease is a common fish illness and it’s often the reason why your betta fish is laying on its side.

 Swim bladder disease is often caused by overfeeding or a fish’s inability to digest its food properly.
-To help a fish with swim bladder disease, offer it small pieces of thawed green peas or daphnia fish food, both of which are high in fiber.
+To help a fish with swim bladder disorder, offer it small pieces of thawed green peas or daphnia fish food, both of which are high in fiber.
 You can also refrain from feeding your fish for a few days.
 Once it feels better and has passed whatever was bloating it, a betta that was laying on its side should soon return to swimming normally.

 To avoid swim bladder and constipation issues, avoid overfeeding your fish.
 Only feed once or twice each day, and only offer four to six pellets per feeding.